0xxscope/xscope/README.md

-# XScope - The Ultimate Twitter & Crypto Intelligence Extension
+# XScope - The Ultimate X & Crypto Intelligence Extension

 xscope is a powerful browser extension that injects AI-driven narrative intelligence directly into your favorite trading terminals.
 Discover real-time X sentiment, developer updates, and token narratives without ever leaving your charts.